 The research was grounded by real-world examples and dialogue, with continuous stakeholder and public engagement with researchers, NGO’s, policy makers and industry.
 This creative learning process helped identify the crucial areas of concern as well as the real-world implications of large-scale NETs deployment, and maximised the research to policy impact of the projects research and outputs.

-The project’s overarching objective is to create a clear understanding of opportunities, challenges and risks of negative emission reduction efforts based on an informed analysis and proper discussion amongst relevant stakeholders.
-More specifically the project aims to:
+The project aimed to create a clear understanding of opportunities, challenges and risks of negative emission reduction efforts based on an informed analysis and proper discussion amongst relevant stakeholders.
+More specifically the project aimed to:

-• Assess major prospective negative emission technologies (NETs) through a multi-disciplinary approach involving economics, engineering and political science with regards to their technical maturity, GHG reduction costs and potential barriers for implementation.
-This assessment will be done over two time scales (towards 2030 and 2050), and case studies will be undertaken, focusing on key NETs technologies.
+- Assess major prospective negative emission technologies (NETs) through a multi-disciplinary approach.
+This includes economics, engineering and political science with regards to their technical maturity, GHG reduction costs and potential barriers for implementation.

-• Define elements of a potential governance framework required in order to manage and mobilise the deployment of NETs, ensuring environmental integrity and avoiding any negative side effects.
-The project will build on the Paris Agreement (PA) and will make suggestions for a NETs governance framework.
+- Define a potential governance framework needed in order to manage and mobilise the deployment of NETs, ensuring environmental integrity and avoiding any negative side effects.

-• Evaluate how to engage and stimulate action for NETs from the private sector both on the international and national level.
-A focus will be on modalities and procedures for designing market mechanisms (Art.
-6) and design of climate finance approaches to mobilise private sector investment into NETs, differentiating into NET providers and NET users.
+- Evaluate how to engage and stimulate action for NETs from the private sector both on the international and national level.